wormhole-foundation/multigov/README.md

 #### HubProposalMetadata

-A helper contract that returns both the proposalId and the vote start for a given proposal on the `HubGovernor`.A `SpokeMetadataCollector` will use this helper contract to query proposal data from the Hub.
+A helper contract that returns both the proposalId and the vote start for a given proposal on the `HubGovernor`.
+A `SpokeMetadataCollector` will use this helper contract to query proposal data from the Hub.

 #### HubVotePool